timbitz/Whippet.jl/README.md

 Notes:
 * For all executables in `Whippet/bin`, you can use the `-h` flag to get a list of the available command line options, their usage and defaults.
 * It might be convenient to add a link (`ln -s ~/.julia/v0.6/Whippet`) to this directory for easy access, or export `Whippet/bin` to your path.
+* You can always update to the latest version of Whippet using `Pkg.update()` in the Julia REPL!
+* You should install Julia and its packages locally, if you absolutely have to install system-wide, there is some info [here](https://groups.google.com/forum/#!topic/julia-users/9lQZJlLs99M)

 ### 3) Build an index.

 You need your genome sequence in fasta, and a gene annotation file in GTF or Refflat format.
-Default annotation supplied for hg19 GENCODEv25 TSL1-level transcriptome.
+Default annotation supplied for hg19 GENCODEv25 TSL1-level transcriptome in `Whippet/anno`.

 ```bash
 $ julia bin/whippet-index.jl --fasta hg19.fa.gz --gtf anno/gencode_hg19.v25.tsl1.gtf.gz